Probability Multiple Choice Test

 Time Indices Negatives Geometry Other Topics Pentransum

 Here are 10 Probability multiple choice questions written by people from around the world while using the main Pentransum activity.
-You can earn a Transum Trophy for answering at least 9 of them correctly.
+You will be awarded a trophy if you get at least 9 answers correct and you do this activity online.

 1. There are 3 red counters, 4 blue counters and 5 yellow counters in a bag.
 A counter is randomly selected.
 What is the probability that the counter is not yellow?